 Can you share any challenges that you’ve encountered and how you overcame them?

-The main point I want to emphasise is that while discussing the importance of diversity, equity, and inclusion (DEI) is easy, driving actual change is much more challenging.
+While discussing the importance of diversity, equity, and inclusion (DEI) is easy, driving actual change is much more challenging.
 The key issue I’ve encountered is turning these discussions into actionable steps.
 In my role, I’ve worked to incorporate a DEI perspective into our people processes.
 For example, we monitor representation levels, promotion rates, and participation in development programmes to ensure equal opportunities for everyone.
 Our manager programme is designed to equip managers with the skills to support team members going through life changes like menopause or parental leave, which is crucial for fostering an inclusive environment.

 In essence, being a great ally involves taking practical steps to understand and support those with different experiences and privileges.